Substance Abuse Resources in Evanston Drug Rehab, Alcohol Rehab & Detox

 As lovely as the people of Cook County are, residents aren’t immune to the challenges related to drug abuse and alcohol addiction.
 The widespread distribution of heroin and cocaine in the United States has led to people misusing drugs.
 Police have been conducting investigations and arrests to make sure that substance misuse is reduced.
 For instance, Evanston police officers conducted a drug bust where they recovered 2,300 grams of cannabis and approximately 40 grams of cocaine.
 According to the Center for Disease Control and Prevention (CDC), 44 people die each day as a result of overdose from prescription medications — mainly opioid pain relievers.

 Drug and alcohol misuse is a problem that affects everyone from all walks of life.
 With this understanding, communities should encourage those who need help to go to rehab.
 They can also work to curb the spread of negative stigmas directed towards those in recovery.
-Medical experts at The Recovery Village are willing to help at any time.
-This guide will educate you about the resources available.

 You’re not alone in this struggle.